JeffreyBenjaminBrown/hode/docs/ui.md

 # The UI

 The UI lets you load, save, add to, and search for data.
 It also offers a few keyboard shortcuts for moving text around, which you'll want to do because the text editor in the UI is minimal.

-Switch focus between the two windows using the Tab key.
-The top one is for displayuing results, and the bottom one is for entering commands.
+The big black top window usually displays a search results buffer.
+It can also sometimes show errors, or the set of available search result buffers.

 ## Starting it

 The easiest way to start the UI is with an empty `Rslt`, by calling `ui` from inside GHCI.

 ## Copy focused window's entire contents to clipboard: Alt-w